smapiot/piral/docs/tutorials/10-mock-backend.md

 - `req` is the incoming request
 - `res` is a helper for building the outgoing response

-The function's result needs to be either `undefined` (representing not handled), a response object, or a `Promise` yielding `undefined` or a response object.
+The function's result needs to be either `undefined` (representing not handled), a response object or a `Promise` yielding `undefined` or a response object.

 The logic of a script injector can be as complex as required - even Node.js modules (either built-in, e.g., `fs` or retrieved via npm, e.g., `request`) can be used.

 ## Next Steps

-In this tutorial we have seen what the integrated proxy can do regarding offline-first development.
+In this tutorial, we have seen what the integrated proxy can do regarding offline-first development.
 By using [kras](https://github.com/FlorianRappl/kras) we ensure flexibility without having to modify code to distinguish between production and development.

 If you are keen to see how you can improve initial loading performance by introducing server-side rendering, then the next tutorial may be the right one for you.